HealthCatalyst/healthcareai-r/README.md

 -  Provide tools related to data cleaning, manipulation, and imputation.

--  Make data exploration easy via interactive Shiny apps.
-This is not only for data residing as-is in SQL Server, but also to provide interactivity with alternative-scenario predictions made from a model (which helps with treatment protocol optimization).

 To get started, check out this [notebook](notebooks/HCRToolsExample1.ipynb)

 After finding a model that works, to push predictions to SQL Server, see this